-- Four-week rotation added in response to resident feedback - Rotation's goal is to broaden the resident's exposure to a variety of outpatient settings our patients may commonly encounter - Interns work in a Psych/OB Clinic, a Clozaril Clinic, and a Med/Psych Clinic. - Additionally, interns work in a first episode psychosis clinic, and integrated care clinic, and on an ACT team.
-They have the optional opportunity to provide services at the Mental Health Clinic with the Atlanta City Detention Center.
+- Four-week rotation added in response to resident feedback - Rotation's goal is to broaden the resident's exposure to a variety of outpatient settings our patients may commonly encounter - Interns work in the Women's Clinic, Behavioral Health Primary Care Clinic, Intake Clinic, Competency Restoration Clinic at the Fulton County Jail, and Integrated Behavior Health Clinic. - Additionally, interns work in the Persistent Symptoms: Treatment, Assessment, and Recovery (PSTAR) Clinic (the clinic has a focus on the safe and effective use of clozapine) and the first episode psychosis clinic (Project ARROW).
+They have the optional opportunity to rotate with the Assertive Community Treatment (ACT) team and to provide services at the Mental Health Clinic with the Atlanta City Detention Center.